karuppiah7890/geektrust-problems/ride-sharing/src/geektrust/thought-process.md

 `GetDriver` is a very basic method. `AddDriver` is also a very basic method, but more than `GetDriver`.
 We can add test for `AddDriver` method alone

+- Should we have driver ID in `Driver`? and rider ID in `Rider`?

+I mean, if we are returning rider, or driver somewhere, as of now there's no ID as part of the rider or driver.
+The ID is stored at the ride sharing app level, as part of the map's key.
+Hmm.
+Maybe it's a good idea to add ID to the fields of rider and driver, this way, a rider or a driver is a standalone thing

+- Should we really have `AddDriverInput` and `AddRiderInput`?
+Or just use `Driver` and `Rider`?
+Hmm.
+We can just use `Driver` as the input for `AddDriver` and `Rider` as input for `AddRider`.
+Why do this?
+A few good things - tests can use `Driver` and `Rider` directly or we might end up creating a separate `Driver` and `Rider` in test package with ID too as field, but if the previous point is done then we can reuse the `Driver` and `Rider` in `pkg` as the `Driver` and `Rider` itself will have ID.
+A few bad things about reusing `Driver` and `Rider` instead of `AddDriverInput` and `AddRiderInput` is - later, when input changes, we might have to have separate representation for input and separate representation at ride sharing app level.
+Also, the outside interface should be stable and not keep changing, hmm.
+If we merge them and use `Driver` for input and for storage, then it could change later and break things and we will have to make breaking changes.
+Depends on what kind of features and fields come up later and how we structure the input for it and how we would look at it from ride sharing app store level.
+Hmm